Shammas44/csstoc/README.md

 <-- toc -->
 <-- tocstop -->
 ```
-2. Titles are identified like this:
+2. Titles are identified like this in `css`files:
 - Level 1 Title
 `/*1# Title's name`